-For many years our researchers have published more than 250 publications annually according to the Digital Scientific Archive at Stockholm University, DiVA.
-After the integration with the Stress Research Institute the numbers went up to more than 320 publications in 2020 and 2021, despite a drastic reduction of conference papers and posters due to the pandemic.
+For many years our researchers have published more than 250 publications annually according to the Digital Scientific Archive at Stockholm University (DiVA).
+After the integration with the Stress Research Institute the numbers went up to more than 300 publications per year in 2020 – 2022, despite a drastic reduction of conference papers and posters due to the pandemic.

 Our latest publications (Annual Report 2023, in progress)